Rufilla/meta-openai/README.md

 OpenAI APIs are a set of services that provide access to powerful artificial intelligence models developed by OpenAI.
 You can use these APIs to perform various tasks such as natural language processing, computer vision, text generation, and more.

-## What is the Davinci GPT 3.0 API?

-This API allows access to Davinci, a powerful AI model that can perform a variety of tasks such as text generation, text classification, and more.

-## What is the ChatGPT API?
+### What models are available?

-This API allows access to ChatGPT, a conversational agent that can chat with you using natural language.
+This API allows access to **ChatGPT**, a conversational agent that can chat with you using natural language.
 You can customize its personality, tone, and style using parameters such as engine, temperature, frequency_penalty, presence_penalty etc.

-The ChatGPT API was officially released on 2nd March 2022 - so it's work in progress in this layer :-)
+The ChatGPT API was officially released on 2nd March 2022 - so this layer is very new!

-Please see the corresponding sections below for details.
+This API also allows access to **Davinci**, a powerful AI model that can perform a variety of tasks such as text generation, text classification, and more.

 ## Dependencies